 10 Common Truths & Myths About Vehicle Searches

-I hear questions from my clients about vehicle searches frequently.
+I often get questions from my clients about vehicle searches.
 Some of the things they have heard are correct, but much of it is a myth.
 What we see on TV or hear on the news isn’t always accurate!

 Myth #1: If a police officer asks to search my vehicle and I don’t consent, I’ll look guilty.

 Truth: Refusing a vehicle search is your legal right.
 It is not an admission of guilt.